An Eastern Mediterranean LNG hub

 Isn’t there better?

 As always, there would theoretically be solutions but the problem does not lie in the opportunity – that is manifest to insiders at least – but rather in execution and a lack of interest by the utilities to change things – so far at least.
-Things start to change as cheap LNG make everyone think again.
+Things start to change as cheap LNG makes everyone think again.

 One must understand that utility managers abhor change.
 Once something seems to work for them, they like to leave it in place until it falls apart or blows up.
 Or of course, if what exists is not sufficient anymore and new environmental legislation makes using those dirty fuels much more expensive for them.
 That’s when everyone gets scrambling, and we had the pressure mount in this part of the world for quite a while.

 Natural Gas would, of course, be the supreme answer to this dilemma as this is also the perfect means to counterbalance the intermittency problems renewables pose.
 And there are always glorious plans for more windmills and solar panels so this is going to get worse.
 All this new intermittent capacity plus some creaking energy infrastructure is hard to balance within a huge energy network where alternative generation can be brought online rather quickly, albeit always at a cost.
-But on tiny islands with just some thousands of inhabitants, it becomes almost impossible as there is no network balancing effect to play with.
+But on tiny islands with just thousands of inhabitants, it becomes almost impossible as there is no network balancing effect to play with.

 Sadly, those islands have no access to the one thing that would solve their problems – yet.